Mini-BeadBeater-16

 Operating the Mini-BeadBeater

 1) Load 1 to 16 microtubes into the clear, vial holder ring holder.
 Distribute them symmetrically as you would do with a centrifuge.
-If using less than 4 sample vials, insert "blank" vials so that at least four vials are in the holder.
+If using less than 4 sample vials, insert 'blank' vials so that at least four vials are in the holder.

-3) Set the timer.
-A typical setting for cell disruption is 2-3 minutes.
-(Note: If you are working with heat-sensitive material, consider homogenizing for a shorter period, say 1 minute, then remove the vial holder with its vials and cooling the vials in ice-water for 1 minute.
-Cycle thus, for a total "On" time of three minutes.
-No cooling is needed for nucleic acid extraction providing you are doing cell disruption in nucleic acid extraction media).
+NOTE: Colliding beads generate heat.
+Typically, the sample temperature increases by about 10 deg C per minute of beadbeating.
+If you are isolating heat-sensitive biomaterial, consider homogenizing for a shorter period, say 1 minute, then remove the vial holder and its vials and cool the vials in an ice-water mix for 1 minute.
+Cycle this beadbeating/cooling cycle for a total 'On' time of three minutes.
+No cooling is required for nucleic acid extraction providing cell disruption is done in commercial nucleic acid extraction media.

 Safety Concerns